DeanMilojevic/k8s_for_devs/README.md

 you will again see your `pod`.
 If you look carefully and compare before/after situation, you will notice that there is a difference. `Pod` has a new **id**.
 This is expected behavior of the k8s, as it tries to keep the desired state.
 The `master node` got notified of deletion of the `pod`, checked the `deployment` (discussed in upcoming chapter) and saw that `pod` should have `number of replicas` running and the started a new instance.
 So the `pod` was deleted, it is just that new instance of it was started automatically.

 To fully remove the you need to remove the `deployment` that is associated with this `pod` (or that manages the `pod`).
 For this you can check the [Deleting the deployment](###deleting-the-deployment).

+In case that pod was created using the *declarative* way (that is, using `YAML`) like in example above, we can actually just delete the `pod` and it will be gone.
+This is because the only thing we created was `pod`, the command will not create any associated resource (`deployment` that is) that will try to put the desired state back (in case of deletion).

 ## Deployments